SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
 NEAR/3
-  ("discriminat*" OR "inequalit*" OR "harass*" OR "racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "stigma$" OR "stigmati$ed" OR "stigmati$ation" OR "stigmati$ing" OR "ableis*" OR "inaccesib*" OR "unequal*" OR "exclusion" OR "hate speech" OR "stereotyp*" OR "ageis$"
+  ("discriminat*" OR "inequalit*" OR "harass*" OR "racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "stigma$" OR "stigmati$ed" OR "stigmati$ation" OR "stigmati$ing" OR "ableis*" OR "inaccesib*" OR "unequal*" OR "exclusion" OR "hate speech" OR "stereotyp*" OR "ageis$" OR (("accessib*" OR "poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR
-   OR (("accessib*" OR "poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute" OR "living in poverty" OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*")) OR "vulnerable" OR "marginali?ed" OR "disadvantaged" OR "disabled" OR "displaced*" OR "handicap*" OR "mental illness*" OR (("person$" OR "people$" OR "adult$" OR "men" OR "patient$" OR "individual* OR "adolescent*") NEAR/3 ("disabilities" OR "disability" OR "HIV" OR "AIDS" OR "trans" OR "older" OR "old" OR
-   "cancer*" OR "autis*")) OR "elderly" OR "elders" OR "pensioners" OR "seniors" OR "retired" OR "unemployed" OR "homeless" OR
-   "veteran*" OR "age related" OR "women" OR "woman" OR "female*" OR "girls" OR "girl" OR "pregnant" OR "pregnancy" OR "maternity" OR "menstrua*" OR "*LGBT*" OR "lesbian$" OR "gay" OR "bisexual" OR "transgender*" OR "non-binary" OR "nonbinary" OR "queer" OR "intersex" OR "two-spirit" OR "gender$" OR "minorit*" OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "racial*" OR "ethn*" OR "indigenous" OR "protected group$" OR "mental health" OR "intergroup" OR "interpersonal" OR "social*" OR "self" OR "health care" OR "healthcare" OR "health personnel" OR "health service*"
-   OR "nurs*" OR "emotional*" OR "*demograph*" OR "democrac*" OR "cognitive" OR "consumer$"
+     "destitute" OR "living in poverty" OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*")) OR "vulnerable" OR "marginali?ed" OR "disadvantaged" OR "disabled" OR "displaced*" OR "handicap*" OR "mental illness*" OR (("person$" OR "people$" OR "adult$" OR "men" OR "patient$" OR "individual* OR "adolescent*") NEAR/3 ("disabilities" OR "disability" OR "HIV" OR "AIDS" OR "trans" OR "older" OR "old" OR "cancer*" OR "autis*" OR "disorder$")) OR "elderly" OR "elders" OR "pensioners" OR "seniors" OR "retired" OR "unemployed" OR "homeless" OR "veteran*" OR "age related" OR "women" OR "woman" OR "female*" OR "girl*" OR "pregnan*" OR "matern*" OR "menstrua*" OR "*LGBT*" OR "lesbian$" OR "gay" OR "bi-sexual*" OR "bisexual*" OR "transgender*" OR "non-binar*" OR "nonbinar*" OR "queer" OR "intersex*" OR "two-spirit$" OR "gender$" OR "minorit*" OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "racial*" OR "ethn*" OR "indigenous" OR "protected group$" OR "mental health" OR "intergroup" OR "interpersonal" OR "social*" OR "self" OR "health care" OR "healthcare" OR "health personnel" OR "health service*" OR "nurs*" OR "emotional*" OR "*demograph*" OR "democrac*" OR "cognitive" OR "consumer$"
     )
 NEAR
-("barrier$" OR "obstacle$" OR  "bias" OR "bias$ed" OR "biases"
+    ("barrier$" OR "obstacle$" OR  "bias" OR "bias$ed" OR "biases" )
    )
   )
  )
 )
 NOT "exclusion restriction*" NOT "exclusion limit*" NOT "dark matter" NOT "quantum" NOT "ion*" NOT "stereotyp* behav*" NOT "thermodynamic*" NOT "recombina*" NOT "electrolumin*" NOT "lumin*"
 )
 ```